 Church in Thyatira

-This church was located in a city surrounded by a lot of guilds and unions.
-They’re loving each other and serving each other, but they’re also being misled by allowing false teaching in the church.
+This church was in a city surrounded by a lot of guilds and unions.
+They loved and served each other, but were also misled by false teaching.

 If you don’t know the Bible, it can be hard to spot false teaching.
 I know the Bible seems big and confusing, but the best way to start learning it is to start spending time in it.
 I’ve noticed when I regularly set aside time to try to focus on it a little bit each day, it sticks in my head better throughout the day, and helps me think more critically about the messages I hear, giving me a clearer lens to filter them through.

 I’ve gone through seasons of my life where I’ve read my Bible regularly and seasons where I haven’t.
 As a busy mom, it’s hard to find the time!
 I know some moms that like to wake up before their kids so they can spend time reading, but I’m enough of a night owl that I have a hard time seeing ways to maintain that kind of schedule.
 Instead, I’ve tried to build a few times a day to nourish my soul with biblical teaching: